Should you use a metaphor, a simile, or an analogy in your writing?

 Now that we know metaphors can be powerful persuasion tools, let’s make sure everyone is on the same page from a definitional standpoint.

 A metaphor is a figure of speech that uses one thing to mean another and makes a comparison between the two.
+A simile compares two different things in order to create a new meaning.
+An analogy is comparable to metaphor and simile in that it shows how two different things are similar, but it’s a bit more complex.

-The key words here are “one thing to mean another.”
+Remember, metaphors use “one thing to mean another.”

 So, when someone says, “He’s become a shell of a man,” we know not to take this literally, even though it’s stated directly as if this person had actually lost his internal substance.